Josh Smith Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have the seventh-ranked team ERA among all league pitching staffs (3.94).
+- The Astros have a 3.94 team ERA that ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs allowed (170 total, 1.2 per game).
+- Astros pitchers combine to give up 174 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.